netj/3x/docs/tutorial/README.md

 Here, `3x plan` will open your text editor to let you reorder or duplicate some of the runs.
 You can simply save the presented file to confirm the runs and add them to the queue.
-Once you do a `3x start`, 3X will execute all the previously planned runs in the current queue and stay executing future ones until stopped by `3x stop`.
+Once you do a `3x start`, <span class="sans-serif">3X</span> will execute all the previously planned runs in the current queue and stay executing future ones until stopped by `3x stop`.
 Therefore, we can now simply throw more runs into the queue to get results from them.

 Since each run of this experiment is non-deterministic, we need to execute each input many times.